Former Ascension Parish Jail warden sets the record straight about his departure

 Sheriff Webre acknowledged that Dykes resigned over a disagreement with the smoking policy and it had nothing to do with the fight at the jail.
 He reiterated that when the warden changed the smoking policy he never told him about it.

-Currently, Webre said all trustees are allowed to smoke at the jail if they are brought outside and given cigarettes from a guard.
+Currently, Webre said all trusteis are allowed to smoke at the jail if they are brought outside and given cigarettes from a guard.
 Webre said they haven't had many problems before.

 Dykes said 30 inmates recently got sick at the jail after they took a bad batch of synthetic marijuana.
 They've recently seen drugs coming in the inmates' mail.
 Dykes said he remains concerned for the safety of those still working there as long as smoking is allowed.